MaxPowerfulness/Car-accident-prediction-model/README.md

 # Accident Analyzer
-By Michael Christensen, Sean Gombart, Ian Lu
+By Michael Christensen, Ian Lu, Sean Gombart

 ## Description
 Accident Analyzer is a project that takes in a U.S. car accident dataset and compiles figures that highlight noticiable trends.